ManjiriBirajdar/V-SDN-Visualizer-for-Software-Defined-Network/README.md

 #### Manjiri Birajdar and Marius Faust, TU Darmstadt

 We present ”V-SDN”, an interactive web based application for visualizing the Software Defined Network (SDN).
-It includes a backend for processing the client requests based on python based web framework.
-Further as a frontend, a web interface based on HTML, CSS, JavaScript and capable of displaying network topology with additional node information.
-We also provide generic APIs to interact and build new visualizations.
+It includes a backend for processing the client requests based on Flask - python based web framework which enables rapid development of REST API.
+Further as a frontend, a web interface based on HTML, CSS, JavaScript and [D3.js](https://d3js.org/).
+It is built on the [Force-Directed Graph](https://observablehq.com/@d3/force-directed-graph) example.
+The application is capable of displaying network topology with additional node information.
+We also provide generic REST APIs to interact and build new visualizations.

 ## Getting Started